SulmanK/concept_visualizer/Design/supabase_setup_guide.md

      - **File size limit:** 5MB
      - Click "Create bucket"

-4. Set up access policies for each bucket:
+4. For now, set up only basic read access:
    - Click on the bucket name
    - Go to the "Policies" tab
    - Click "Create a new policy"